Tips and Tricks to Start Hiking as a Hobby

 1. Hiking Safety

 Start a hiking hobby can be an incredibly rewarding and enjoyable hobby, but it’s important to prioritize safety when venturing out into the great outdoors.
-Here are some hiking resources and tips to ensure you have a safe and successful hike:
+Here are some hiking resources and hiking safety tips to ensure you have a safe and successful hike:

 - Know Before You Go